 French artist based in Tokyo and whose heroes range from Dante to Tex Avery and Orlando Furioso to Super Mario, Nicolas Buffe is the creator of a multifaceted and multidisciplinary universe mixing erudite and popular culture.
 Born in 1978, he was part of a generation naturally marked by Japanese culture, developing from childhood a passion for Anime, Tokusatsu, Japanese manga and Video games.
 Throughout his studies he adds to these references classical works of the Middle Ages and the Renaissance, such as the Roman de la Rose or Poliphilo’s Strife of Love in a Dream.
 This fusion of narrative and visual influence is omnipresent in his work, mostly based on drawing and the humanist notion of Serio Ludere or playing seriously.
-Baroque ornaments and cartoon characters merge with harmony in the grotesques drawings he exhibited in venues such as La Maison Rouge, Paris (2007), the Museum of Contemporary Art Tokyo (2008), the Museum of Decorative Arts, Paris (2010) but also to the FIAC in Paris or the Paris Contemporary Drawing Fair.
+Baroque ornaments and cartoon characters merge with harmony in the grotesques drawings he exhibited in venues such as La Maison Rouge, Paris (2007), the Museum of Contemporary Art Tokyo (2008), the Museum of Decorative Arts, Paris (2010) but also in contemporary art fairs both in Europe and Asia.
 In 2014, in a solo exhibition at the Hara Museum of contemporary art Tokyo, he explores the similarities between the initiatory journey of Poliphilo’s Strife of Love in a Dream and video games like The Legend of Zelda, in a series of installations that combine the lightness of a theme park and the seriousness of a museum.

 This fusion of narrative and visual influence is omnipresent in his work, mostly based on drawing and the humanist notion of Serio Ludere or playing seriously.